 Copyright © 2004 Duane Careb, used with permission.

-Duane is on staff with Growthtrac and is a regular contributor to our featured article library.
+Duane is on staff with Marriagetrac and is a regular contributor to our featured article library.
 He and his wife Erika are voluntary marriage mentors for pre-married couples within their church.
-They also serve Growthtrac as seminar leaders and teachers of various Bible-based marriage topics.
+They also serve Marriagetrac as seminar leaders and teachers of various Bible-based marriage topics.
 They have five married daughters and seven grandchildren![schemaapprating]